Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/README.md

 ## Status

-This library is currently in preview and the apis may change prior to release.
+This library is currently in preview and the APIs may change prior to release.

 ## Getting Started